sammba-mri/sammba-mri/doc/introduction.rst

     git clone https://github.com/sammba-mri/sammba-mri.git

-Do not hesitate to readily update your copy of sammba-MRI by executing “git pull” in the samba-MRI root directory (as a shell command).
+Once commonly used, do not hesitate to update your copy of sammba-MRI by executing “git pull” in the samba-MRI root directory (as a shell command).

 A ``sammba-mri`` directory is created.
 You now need to change to this directory and install the package by running (again, as a shell command)::